-Thai Lettuce Cups aka Thai Lettuce Wraps will be your new favorite appetizer.
-You will swoon over this vegan and nut free recipe!
+Vegan Thai Lettuce Cups aka Vegan Thai Lettuce Wraps will be your new favorite appetizer.
+You will swoon over this vegetarian Thai lettuce wrap recipe!

 This recipe is sponsored by SunButter.
 The opinions are my own.